Why do HIPAA regulations apply to par8o?

 par8o has incorporated all necessary BA provisions into our Terms of Service (ToS) agreement.
 All new users must review the ToS and sign electronically during the new user registration process.

-par8o employees are not permitted to access or use PHI in any way.
+par8o employees are not permitted to use or disclose PHI in any way.

 The par8o technology has been designed so that the majority of workflow and customer service functionalities can be performed without access to PHI.
 This lowers the risk of inappropriate access to PHI.
 Furthermore, functional and technical firewalls exist between the software development and live application environments.
 This maintains strict separation, so our employees can perform system development, maintenance, and quality assurance without any access to PHI.